VMjack64/SOC-Homelab/PART13BONUS.md

 All events here involved the image `C:\Windows\System32\svchost.exe`, the same one I tried examining for suspicious activity from the EventCode 3 analysis.
 In the screenshot above, I noticed that the PipeName in both events starts with `TSVCPIPE`.
 I searched this name up on Google to find any additional leads.
 [This article](https://www.cyberark.com/resources/threat-research-blog/attacking-rdp-from-inside) proved to be of great help in that regard, particularly this section:
 ![](/screenshots/416.png)
-Additional context on virtual channels from a previous section of the article:
+Background information on virtual channels from a previous section of the article:
 ![](/screenshots/417.png)
-For a summation: In an RDP connection, multiple virtual channels exist to handle the functionalities of RDP.
+Basically, when it comes to virtual channels, in an RDP connection, multiple virtual channels exist to handle the functionalities of RDP.
 If a function isn't handled by Remote Desktop Services (RDS), then another process, like the one in the diagram, would be involved to handle said function.
-On the other hand, if a function is handled by RDS, then another process wouldn't be involved.
+This process would be linked to RDS via the `TSVCPIPE`.
+On the other hand, if a function is handled by RDS, then such a process & pipe wouldn't be involved.

 Contextualizing this diagram with my test machine setup, the remote machine represents my test instance, while the client machine represents the attacker's machine.

- Based on the information provided, the existence of a connected pipe beginning with the name TSVCPIPE indicates the prevalence of some remote activity.
-However, the timestamps of the events closely match the timeframe I connected to the instance to stop the Wireshark packet capture.
+Given what I've just learned, the existence of a connected `TSVCPIPE` pipe indicates the prevalence of some remote activity.
+However, the timestamps of all the events closely match the timeframe I reconnected to the instance to stop the packet capture.
 As such, these events appear to be legitimate and shouldn’t be concerning.

 With event code 18 turning up nothing suspicious, I searched the event code 17 logs.
 64 events in total were returned, with the following images involved:

 Coincidentally, C:\Windows\System32\svchost.exe here has the same number of events as event code 18, and the exact same timestamps as well: